aokolnychyi/data-structures-min/README.md

 the transformation from tail-recursive function to simple loop must be done dynamically by a JIT compiler.
 Therefore, it is up to JIT compilers to do this optimization (see [here](https://stackoverflow.com/questions/3616483/why-does-the-jvm-still-not-support-tail-call-optimization)).
+- If you implement an immutable data structure and want to remove an element, you can return a tuple on removal, where the first element represents the removed element and the second elements is the new collection.

 Hash Maps